sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 ## Create Subnets
 When it comes to Subnets it's the same as for the Domains: I have a super easy use case.
 One Subnet.
 That's it :grin:

-Again, your use case might be much, much more complex, but the example below should get you started.
+Again, your use case might be much, much more complex, but the example below should get you up to speed quickly.

 ### Documentation
 * [Role `redhat.satellite.subnets`](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/satellite/content/role/subnets/)